lavalink-devs/Lavalink/IMPLEMENTATION.md

 #### Error Responses

 When Lavalink encounters an error, it will respond with a JSON object containing more information about the error.
+Include the `trace=true` query param to also receive the full stack trace.

 | Field     | Type   | Description                                                                 |
 |-----------|--------|-----------------------------------------------------------------------------|